Advanced mirror shapes for mode enhancement in plano-concave cavities: Methods

 Once the target mode is calculated, the mirror surface is designed to match its equiphase surface.
 The phase of the target mode is evaluated at $N_s$ samples across the surface, linearly spaced in radial coordinate.
 If the sum of any two adjacent phase differences exceeds $\pi$, $N_s$ is deemed insufficient to sample the variation in phase, and the procedure is repeated with $N_s$ doubled.
 The cavity round trip matrix is calculated from this sampled surface by mode mixing.
 Diagonalising the round trip matrix yields eigenmodes of which the selected mode has the highest $\cintdirect$.
 The parameters used for the optimisation are given in Table~\ref{tab: app retroreflective parameters}.

-\subsection{Designed surface optimisation}
+\subsubsection{Designed surface optimisation}

-The main text calculates the modes of cavities with three specific surface types: Gaussian, dual curvature, and a three-point spline (see Sec.~\ref{sec: surface designs}).
-Each mode mixing calculation involved basis states from $l=0$ to $l=l_{\mathrm{max}}$, with integrals conducted numerically over $N_s$ linearly-spaced radial samples.
+We also calculate the modes of cavities with three specific surface types: Gaussian, dual curvature, and a three-point spline.
+These mode mixing calculations involved basis states from $l=0$ to $l=l_{\mathrm{max}}$, with integrals conducted numerically over $N_s$ linearly-spaced radial samples.
 The parameters used are summarised in Table~\ref{tab: app specific surface parameters}.
 The surface parameters were optimised in Fig.~\ref{fig: master scan combined} using the global `differential evolution' genetic algorithm~\cite{Storn:97} with 100 iterations over a population size of 18.